lorenzwalthert/gsoc2018/wiki-page.md

   - Easy: Read the vignettes of the styler
     [pkgdown page](http://styler.r-lib.org/index.html).
 In your own words,
-    examplain why an approach with a nested parse data structure was preferred over an approach with a flat parse structure.
+    explain why an approach with a nested parse data structure was preferred over an approach with a flat parse structure.
   - Medium: Get familiar with the testing infrastructure used in styler.
     The workhorse functions are defined in R/serialized\_tests.R and